NotShige/OnixClientFaq/README.md

 ## 🔎 Why is the zoom not working with my hotkey?

-Right click the module first (you can do this with any module to enable it).
+Right-click the module first (you can do this with any module to enable it).
 This is not a bug, but a feature that allows Onix to have a zoom out animation if you have zoom animations enabled.

 ## ❌ How do I remove the client?